industrial-edge/energy-manager-getting-started/docs/Usage.md

 ## Energy Manager: Data analysis with widgets

 Within the Energy Manager you can create custom dashboards for data analysis.
-The input data comes from the previously configured app Data Service.
+The input data comes from the previously configured app IIH Essential.
 The modelled data structure is then automatically displayed in the Energy Manager navigation tree.

 At least one dashboard must be created on the dedicated asset: